rupertdance/rupert-site/_posts/2014-03-03-jekyll-github-pages-and-markdown-blog-building.md

 My criteria were:

-* Attractive, responsive, simple, elegant design (digital vanity, what can I say)
+* Attractive, responsive, simple, elegant design (digital vanity, what can I say).
 * Ease of use - not so much of set up but to actually author posts.
 It had to be *easy*, otherwise I'm less inclined to do it.
 * Some level of version control.
 * Free.
 I own the domain, that should be enough dammit!